yakavetsiv/ac-bo-hackathon.github.io/registration.md

 {% endif %}
 The closing date for applications is {{ site.registration_closes_date }}.

+The hackathon is open to everyone, regardless of background or experience; however, we recommend prior programming experience[<sup>(?)</sup>][faq]{:title="Am I eligible to participate in the hackathon?"}.
+Prior to the hackathon, this event will require that you think about the packages, algorithms, and benchmark tasks you will use or develop.
+You may choose to either work solo or form a team.
+During the hackathon, the organizers will be available to support you.
+After the hackathon, if you choose, you can contribute to the scholarly article[<sup>(?)</sup>][faq]{:title="What is required for me to participate in the scholarly article?"}.

 <div class="aside" markdown="1">
 This virtual event will require some commitment prior to and including the hackathon event which will take part from {{ site.event_date }}.